Coron Dive Sites

 Location: North end of Coron Island.

 This spectacular dive starts with climbing a few steps in full diving equipment.
 The climb only takes a couple of minutes and the exertion is well worth it.
-The scenery around the lake is spectacular and the under water terrain has been likened to flying over the surface of the moon.
+The scenery around the lake is spectacular, and the underwater terrain has been likened to flying over the surface of the moon.
 The top 4 meters is warm fresh water.
 Below 4 meters the water is salt.
 There are dynamic changes of water temperature in the lake with temperatures ranging from 28 to 38 Celsius.
 You can even see the thermoclines at 4 and 14 meters.
 At 34 to 35 meters the water changes from crystal clear to tea brown due to the tannic acid in the leaves that fell into the lake.
 After cooking and boiling, you will meet the “king of the lake.”
 It is a barracuda approximately 1.5m long that likes to guide divers around his domain.
 It is a good chance for underwater photographers to get a close-up of the big barracuda.
 One of the Coron Dive Sites that you should not miss!

 Max depth: 35 meters.
 Recommended certification level: Open Water Diver, Advanced Open Water Diver.
 Mountain Climbing Diver.